Yes, it is true: “Education is what makes us fully human”

 - Kamran Mofid

 Philosopher Alain de Botton believes it is wisdom that is key to emotional health and to what makes us human.
-This was the theme of his presentation when on Wednesday, 10 July 2013 he delivered his thoughts on the very essence of human existence at Jeremy Vine’s Being Human, BBC Radio 2 series.
+This was the theme of his presentation when on Wednesday, 10 July 2013 he delivered his thoughts on the very essence of human existence at Jeremy Vine’s 'What Makes Us Human?', BBC Radio 2 series.
 The text of the presentation was then published in NewStatesman on 18 July 2013.

 *This Blog is in two parts: